davinomjr/davinomjr.github.io/index.md

                                 could be leveraged to create attacks and exploit the smart devices*.
                             </h4>
                             <p class="footnote">
                                 *Paper has been accepted to SafeThings'19 and will be available soon.
-A CoRR version can be found <a href="https://arxiv.org/abs/1901.10062">here</a>.
+CoRR extended version <a href="https://arxiv.org/abs/1901.10062">here</a>.
                             </p>
                         </div>
                     </div>